apacheignite/documentation/data-grid/data-loading.md

   "title": "Overview"
 }
 [/block]
 Data loading usually has to do with initializing cache data on startup.
 Using standard cache `put(...)` or `putAll(...)` operations is generally inefficient for loading large amounts of data.
-Ignite offers `IgniteDataStreamer` API and `CacheStore` API that can help you load large volumes of data into Ignite caches, more efficiently.
+Ignite offers `IgniteDataStreamer` API and `CacheStore` API that can help you load large volumes of data into Ignite caches in a more efficient manner.
 [block:api-header]
 {
   "type": "basic",